 - Onboarding design: improving the first 30, 60, and 90 days so new hires are not left to guess their way into the organization.

-- Retention strategy: identifying why employees are leaving and developing more targeted solutions than generic morale efforts.
+- Retention strategy: identifying why employees are leaving and developing a more targeted employee retention strategy than generic morale efforts.

 Organizations often respond to turnover by recruiting harder when the real problem sits inside onboarding, supervisor effectiveness, compensation alignment, or unclear role design.